“It, moreover, equally enables the general and the State

 the definitive tyrant and has forfeited any claim of legitimacy.
 When the U.S. Constitution was forced upon the colonists

-with a suspect ratification saga of authenticity, this ultimate decent into central governing authoritarianism was inevitable.
+with a suspect ratification saga of authenticity, this ultimate descent into central governing authoritarianism was inevitable.

 Read both essays, In the beginning: Let there be the Articles of Confederation and Articles of Confederation was Preferable, for a correct and proper perspective on the genuine history of the betrayal of the American Revolution.